Health Information and Tools > Medications > Diphenhydramine - Injection

 If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.

 Do not use this medication more often than prescribed.
-Your dosage is based on your medical condition and response to therapy.
-Inform your doctor if your condition does not improve or if it worsens.
+The dosage is based on your medical condition and response to treatment.
+Tell your doctor if your condition does not improve or if it worsens.

 Side Effects

-Drowsiness, dizziness, headache, irritability, stomach upset, vision changes (such as blurred vision), decreased coordination, constipation, or dry mouth/nose/throat may occur.
+Drowsiness, dizziness, headache, irritability, stomach upset, blurred vision, decreased coordination, constipation, or dry mouth/nose/throat may occur.
 These effects may decrease as your body adjusts to the medication.
-If they last or become bothersome, tell your doctor.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.